rjmackay/rjmackay.github.com/_drafts/this-week-2.md

 ---
 author: Robbie Mackay
 title: 'This week #2'
-date: 2019-04-04 00:00:00 +1300
+date: 2019-04-03 11:00:00 +0000
 tags:
 - this-week
 categories:
 - this-week

 ---
-Thinking
+### Thinking

 State of PWAs.
 Intent in 2015 with Ushv3.
 Reality then v now.
 20 mins from 0 to Vue PWA in android and web.
 How much further to do syncing,

 Reflections on good teams?

+Learning skills from other disciplines.
+One way to develop a killer set of skills is to learn things outside your discipline.
+The PM who has a little more context around code/tech decisions, the developer who can give critical feedback on design, or help draft a project plan, or do user research.

+Maybe it's a function of the smaller organizations I've been in, but it's often useful to be able to work outside your role.
+Either supporting your coworkers when they're swamped, or picking up jobs no-one on the team actually has experience doing.
+It makes you a high performer, but potentially makes the whole team faster too.
+And build a sense of cohesion, a team where everyone helps each other out.

+The pitfall - which I have seen too - is that people with a little bit of knowledge start to second guess their coworkers. ie the developer with a little bit of product knowledge second guessing the product managers direction.
+Critique is fine... but one you raised the point once or twice, and it was addressed, move on.
+Any further probing just makes you look like an asshole, and leaves the other person feeling unvalued.

-Reading
+### Reading

 Some from further back: